2019 Miramar shootout

-On December 5, 2019, a police pursuit of jewelry store robbers in Miramar, Florida, United States, culminated in a shootout, killing the perpetrators, the kidnapped driver of a UPS van (which they had carjacked), and a bystander.
+On December 5, 2019, a police pursuit of jewelry store robbers in Miramar, Florida, United States, culminated in a shootout, killing the perpetrators, the kidnapped driver of a UPS multi-stop truck (which they had carjacked), and a bystander.
 The crime scene was described as "very complicated" by the FBI special agent in charge.
 The president of Miami-Dade's police union claimed that at least eleven officers opened fire on the UPS truck in response to the robbers' firing first.

 Robbery

 At approximately 4:14 p.m., Lamar Alexander and Ronnie Jerome Hill robbed the jewelry store, Regent Jeweler at Miracle Mile in Coral Gables, Florida.
 They held the store's cashier at gunpoint and stole diamonds.
 The two suspects exchanged gunfire with the store owner during the robbery, injuring one jewelry shop worker and hitting nearby Coral Gables City Hall with a stray bullet, causing that building to be placed on lock down.
+Hill was wounded by the jewelry store owner during the gunfight.

 Police were alerted when the store's silent alarm system went off.
 Ninety seconds later, when officers arrived, the gunmen opened fire on the officers, who then returned fire on the gunmen.
 The gunmen left in a U-Haul van, which they later ditched in a suburban neighborhood one mile away.
 The suspects then carjacked a UPS delivery truck at gunpoint and took the driver hostage.
 The two continued their escape in the UPS truck, heading on Interstate 75 into Broward County.

 Shootout

 Several police cars pursued the suspects until the UPS truck became boxed in by slow-moving rush hour traffic in Miramar, about 20 miles north of the jewelry store.
-Police then took cover behind the cars containing bystanders and later claimed the suspects opened fire first however, the lawyer representing the two innocent victims of the shooting cites witness testimony that the police shot first.
+Police then took cover behind the cars containing bystanders and later claimed the suspects opened fire first; however, the lawyer representing the two innocent victims of the shooting cites witness testimony that the police shot first.
 A total of nineteen officers fired at the suspects, including thirteen members of the Miami-Dade Police Department.
 The other six officers were from the Miramar Police Department and the Pembroke Pines Police Department.
 The pursuit and shootout were broadcast live on television by news helicopters.

+In 2024, important details were finally revealed, a total of 20 officers from 4 different agencies fired upwards of 221 bullets in a span of 25 seconds, Hill was struck 40 times, meanwhile Alexander shot himself, Ordonez was struck 12 times, and the 5 bullets that stayed in his body were all traced to police weapons, and Cutshaw was struck once in the back of the head, which was also traced back to police.